Amitābha Buddha from Hancui: Discovery

 The inscription on the sculpture's base records that it was dedicated at the Chongguang temple in Hancui village in Hebei in the fifth year of Kaihung of the Sui dynasty, which equates to the year 585 AD.
 The village of Hancui can no longer be identified for certain, but it is understood to be located south-west of the city of Baoding in Hebei province, a region which in the past was known for its white marble.
 The statue was donated by the art dealer C.T.
 Loo to the Chinese Government, who in turn presented it in 1938 to the British Museum to commemorate the Chinese Exhibition, which took place in London between 1935 and 1936.

 Description

-At nearly 6 metres high, the Amitābha Buddha is the largest ancient Chinese statue in the West.
+At nearly 6 m high, the Amitābha Buddha is the largest ancient Chinese statue in the West.
 Although largely intact, the now missing hands would have been fixed into the arm sockets by dowels.
 The right hand would have been raised in the gesture of fearlessness (abhayamudra), and the left hand lowered in the gesture of bestowal (varadamudra).
 The figure was carved in high relief to reveal garments with very flat folds, which was typical of figurative art in the Sui period.
 The whole statue stands on a massive lotus base with a dedicatory inscription in Chinese.
 Traces of red paint have also been found on the back.
 The Amitābha Buddha was originally flanked by a smaller standing bodhisattva that is now in the Tokyo National Museum.